-As a result of this investigation, the statistical agency in Scotland has provided further standard datasets to local authorities so that they may make independent demographic projections [ref to be completed when published during summer 2010].
+As a result of this investigation, the statistical agency in Scotland has provided further standard datasets to local authorities so that they may make independent demographic projections (Scottish Government 2010).
 These datasets for standard small areas (data zones in Scotland) provide a time series of vital events and population estimates that are intended to be aggregated to the area boundaries of most relevance to the changing planning and political priorities in each local authority.
-The local authorities have been provided with a rich dataset for demographic work, while the statistical agency avoids production of direct estimates for non-standard areas, which would be particularly onerous for migration, and avoids the thorny issues of confidentiality and statistical reliability associated with small areas.
-GROS will also provide age-specific fertility and mortality tables for data zones, summed across five year periods to avoid confidentiality concerns, so that local age-specific schedules may be calculated and used for more refined projections.
+The local authorities have been provided with a rich dataset for demographic work, while the statistical agency avoids production of direct estimates for non-standard areas, which would be particularly onerous for migration.
+It also avoids the thorny issues of confidentiality and statistical reliability associated with small areas.
+GROS will also provide age-specific fertility and mortality tables for data zones, summed across five-year periods to avoid confidentiality concerns, so that local age-specific schedules may be calculated and used for more refined projections.

-The calibration at the heart of this approach may be extended and adapted to data available.
-If local births and deaths are available with age detail of mother or deceased, then further detail of local characteristics can be estimated.
-In the POPGROUP software this estimation is currently automated for quinary age detail of deaths.
-The population estimates used in this example were available by sex and single year of age, and therefore provided indirect estimates of migration in this detail.
-Should population estimates be available by quinary age groups, or in total only, then the same approach (and this software) provides estimates of migration in correspondingly less detail.
+The calibration at the heart of this approach may be extended and adapted to the available data.
+If local births and deaths are available with age detail of mother or age at death then further detail of local characteristics can be estimated.
+In the POPGROUP software this estimation is automated for quinary age detail of deaths.
+The population estimates used in this example were available by sex and single year of age, and therefore provided indirect estimates of migration at this level of detail.
+Should population estimates be available by quinary age groups, or in total only, then the same approach would provide estimates of migration in correspondingly less detail.

-The training projection provides a time series of demographic indicators for the recent past which might be of further use to projection work.
+The training projection provides a time series of demographic indicators for the recent past which may be of further use to projection work.
 While the simple mean of the recent past was used to distinguish localities in this paper, an analyst might study each local time trend and judge whether these should be reflected in the projection through assumptions about varying directions and rates of change in fertility, mortality or migration.

-A major student population may be handled other than by a cohort component projection, as also other large populations such as armed forces that replenish themselves through migration to maintain their age structure without contributing much to births or deaths.
-This paper has shown how such extreme migration can be indirectly estimated but others may consider projecting these 'special populations' separately from the main cohort component projection (as for example in the projections for English local authorities, Office for National Statistics, 2010).
+A large student population may be handled other than by a cohort component projection, in the same way as for other large populations such as the armed forces that replenish themselves through migration to maintain their age structure without contributing much to births or deaths.
+This paper has shown how such extreme migration can be indirectly estimated but these 'special populations' may also be projected separately from the main cohort component projection, as for example in the projections for local authorities by the Office for National Statistics (2010), and by the General Register Office for Scotland (2010b).
+For areas that are particularly difficult to estimate, a mixed approach may be advisable, combining the results from calibrated, direct and possibly other estimates too, in order to reduce the worst errors of each (Armstrong 2001).

-One consequence of using a single region model, albeit a set of 23 single-region models in tandem with constraints on their total, is that in-migration 'rates' are related to the destination population rather than the population at risk in the rest of the world.
+One consequence of using a single-region model, albeit a set of 23 single-region models in tandem with constraints on their total, is that in-migration 'rates' are related to the destination population rather than the population at risk in the rest of the world.
 It is standard practice to then specify flows of migrants rather than rates for future migration, to avoid implausible exponential change in population.